 At high tide, the beach appears much as you might expect - dramatic rolling surf, craggy rock-edged coastline, vast horizon with the shadowy glimpse of islands in the distance.
 At low-tide, the scene is spectacularly altered.
 Every day, without exception for weather, holiday, season or circumstance, you will find a community of people gathered within a 20 metre radius.
 They will be industriously digging a small pool or soaking in the rewarding results of theirs or someone else’s earlier efforts.
 The water is hot - up to 64 degrees celsius.

 The main ‘Pay and Display’ car park is situated at the southernmost end of Hot Water Beach.
 It has newly upgraded restroom facilities, including showers.
-It is a 24 hour carpark with a charge of $2 per hour or $15 per day.
+It is a 24 hour carpark and charges apply.
 Adventure awaits just beyond the shallow stream which must be walked across, pants rolled up and towels and shovels in arms in order to get to the ‘Hot Rock’ about 200 metres along the beach.

 Two smaller carparks further back along the road offer free parking and a pleasant stroll alongside the ‘Pa Track’ beside the stream if you prefer not to wade through water.